MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-tha-tax-invoices.md

 A tax invoice or a receipt/tax invoice is printed.

-Note
+> [!NOTE]
+>

--   If the lines on the invoice that a payment is settled to have a realized tax type, a receipt is printed.
+>-   If the lines on the invoice that a payment is settled to have a
+    realized tax type, a receipt is printed.
 The receipt shows the invoice lines together with the realized tax type and the line total.
+>

--   If multiple lines on the settled invoice have realized and unrealized tax types, a receipt and a receipt/tax invoice are printed.
+>-   If multiple lines on the settled invoice have realized and
+    unrealized tax types, a receipt and a receipt/tax invoice are printed.
 The receipt/tax invoice shows the invoice lines together with the unrealized tax type and the line total.